Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 In our application, \citet{Rambachan2023}'s method underscores how little information the pre-trend estimates convey.
-The largest one-period pre-trend is between event-time -5 and -4, when outcomes fall by roughly four deaths more in the expansion group versus the non-expansion group.
-If we assume that parallel trend violations are no bigger than this, the identified set for $ATT(2014)$ is $-2.6 \pm 4 = [-6.6, 1.4]$, and given the size of the pre-period standard errors, we obtain a robust confidence interval of $[-11.1, 5.1]$, and interval that spans implausibly large effects in both directions.
+The largest one-period pre-trend in Figure \ref{fig:2XT_ES} is between event-time -5 and -4, when outcomes fall by roughly four deaths more in the expansion group versus the non-expansion group.
+If we assume that parallel trend violations are no bigger than this, the identified set for $ATT(2014)$ is $-2.6 \pm 4 = [-6.6, 1.4]$, and given the size of the pre-period standard errors, we obtain a robust confidence interval of $[-11.1, 5.1]$, which spans implausibly large effects in both directions.
 Assuming smaller parallel trend violations would shrink this interval, but applying the method to subsequent event-times widens it.
 In general, \citet{Rambachan2023} provide a flexible method to use information about potential parallel trends violations drawn either from external knowledge or the $\tau_{-k}$ estimates, as well as the precision of the pre-trend estimates, to gauge (statistically) the robustness of the $\widehat{ATT}(t)$'s.

-When pre-trends suggest that Assumption \ref{ass:parallel-trends-ES} is not plausible, a way forward is to assume that it only holds after conditioning on covariates and proceeding similarly to what we described in Section \ref{sec:did_covariates}; we discuss this path in detail in Section \ref{sec:covariates_ES}.
-Alternatively, one can attempt to parametrically model the violations of parallel trends, usually by including unit-specific linear trends; see, e.g., \citet{Mora_Reggio_ER_2019}, \citet[Section 7]{Wooldridge2021}, \citet{Lee_Wooldridge_2023}, and \citet{Freyaldenhoven_etal_2024}.
+When pre-trends suggest that Assumption \ref{ass:parallel-trends-ES} fails, a way forward is to assume that it holds only after conditioning on covariates and proceeding similarly to Section \ref{sec:did_covariates}; we discuss this path in detail in Section \ref{sec:covariates_ES}.
+Alternatively, one can attempt to parametrically model the violations of parallel trends.
+Usually this is done by including unit-specific linear trends; see, e.g., \citet{Mora_Reggio_ER_2019}, \citet[Section 7]{Wooldridge2021}, \citet{Lee_Wooldridge_2023}, and \citet{Freyaldenhoven_etal_2024}.
 We note, however, that the practice of using unit-specific linear trends deviates from the standard DiD procedures: it relies on alternative identification assumptions involving an explicit parametric model for unit-specific trends.
-We also note that sensitivity analysis procedures that do not rely on such models are available, e.g., \citet{Rambachan2023}, and we encourage practitioners to consider them.
+We also note that sensitivity analysis procedures that do not rely on such models are available---\citet{Rambachan2023} is one example---and we encourage practitioners to consider them.